agoes/docker-lemp-environment/README.md

 Simple LEMP environment **for development purpose** using docker and docker-compose.
 It inspired from Laravel Homestead and Laradock.

 ## Features
-- Alpine linux in all images
+- It using Alpine linux for all docker images
 - Default lemp stack (nginx, php, mariadb)
 - Xdebug
 - Multiple virtual hosts